One of the last frontiers?

 Of course, these customers also have people they want to take care of, even if they don’t have kids.

-Among Fabric customers under age 45 who don’t have young kids (and provided additional details about their beneficiaries), the most common response was that they wanted to provide for their parents, followed by their significant others.
+Among Fabric customers under age 45 who don’t have young kids (and provided additional details about their life insurance beneficiaries), the most common response was that they wanted to provide for their parents, followed by their significant others.

 34 percent chose a parent as beneficiary